Kathmandu Valley Logs 26 New Cases

 The Ministry of Health and Population (MoHP) confirmed 26 new cases of COVID-19 in the Kathmandu Valley.

-Of the new 26 infections, Kathmandu district records 20 cases and 6 in Lalitpur.
+Of the new 26 infections, Kathmandu district records 24 cases and Lalitpur 2.

 VOL. 15, No. 21, June.24,2022 (Ashad 10.
 2079) Publisher and Editor: Keshab Prasad Poudel Online Register Number: DOI 584/074-75